Original Title: Sanbiki no samurai

 Director: Hideo Gosha

-A wanderer Samurai encounters a group of poor men who kidnaped the daughter of a magistrate.
-The Samurai then decide to help the men get their fair demands.
+Three Outlaw Samurai is a Hideo Gosha film that tells the story of a group of poor farmers who kidnaped the daughter of a magistrate.
+The men are found by a wanderer Samurai who decides to help them get their fair demands.

 Three Outlaw Samurai

-Aya’s father is a magistrate (Hisashi Igawa), unwilling to give in to the farmers’ demands and rather use force and treachery to rescue his daughter and punish the men.
+The Magistrate, unwilling to give in to the farmers’ demands, choose the use of force and treachery to rescue his daughter and punish the farmers, falling to Shiba the task of protecting the oppressed men.

+I love stories about the working people standing up to the powerful, and Three Outlaw Samurai was very satisfying in this topic.
 Sometimes, however, there are some things rushed and underdeveloped.
-The best example of this is a certain romance that is rushed, unnecessary drama, resembling a Mexican soap opera.
+The best example of this, is a certain rushed romance, that I liked when it started but ended up as unnecessary drama, resembling a Mexican Telenovela.

 I was positively surprised that this is Hideo Gosha’s first film, and it’s already a very mature and competent one.
 Also, he’s not the type of director that makes an immense debut, and then it’s over.
 I can think of at least two of his movies that are better than Three Outlaw Samurai.

 The cast is marvelous.
 With names like Kamatari Fujiwara, present in several Kurosawa’s works, and Tetsurô Tanba, another excellent actor that, besides the countless Japanese movies, also was featured in Hollywoodian films, such as 1967’s 007, with Sean Connery.

 I’m mentioning these two because they are the ones I’m more familiar with, and I think they’re ones the viewers might be more familiar with as well, but the film is filled with talent.
 The performances are also top-notch.